 Power management with WUR mode

 WUR is a service that may be provided by a WUR AP to its associated WUR non-AP STAs.

+31.5.1 WUR Mode Setup

 A WUR non-AP STA can be in WUR Mode or WUR Mode Suspend while using WUR service provided by a WUR AP.

-To use the WUR service, a WUR non-AP STA exchanges WUR Mode Setup frame with a WUR AP within the same infrastructure BSS, and the detail is defined in Table 31-xxx (WUR Mode setup frame exchange).
+To use the WUR service, a WUR non-AP STA uses the PCR component to exchange WUR Mode Setup frame with a WUR AP within the same infrastructure BSS and the detail is defined in Table 31-xxx (WUR Mode setup frame exchange).